TiBeN/CrontabManager/README.md

 Note: Since cron jobs are internally matched by reference, they must be previously obtained from the repository or previously added.

-### Work with the crontab of another user than runtime user:
+### Work with the crontab of another user than runtime user

 This feature allows you to manage the crontab of another user than the user who launched the runtime.
 This can be useful when the runtime user